What are Metric Types?

 - Boolean condition checks (e.g., ensuring a specific condition evaluates to true or false as expected)

-Non-deterministic metrics are powered by the G-Eval evaluation framework, an LLM-as-a-judge methodology, originally introduced in the paper “NLG Evaluation using GPT-4 with Better Human Alignment”.
+class in the SDK, you can execute your custom logic locally and have the scores seamlessly uploaded to the platform for visualization. - Non-deterministic metrics are powered by the G-Eval evaluation framework, an LLM-as-a-judge methodology, originally introduced in the paper “NLG Evaluation using GPT-4 with Better Human Alignment”.
 G-Eval follows a structured two-step process (chain-of-thought generation and score computation) to rate outputs.
 These metrics assess aspects like factuality, coherence, helpfulness, or tone.

 Galtea metrics are versatile and can be applied to any type of output, including strings, numbers, and boolean values.